 Writers and artists interested in being featured on The Steampunk Cavaliers can email Dianna at firstname.lastname@example.org.

 Rebecca Diem is a writer, music lover and nerd.
 She is the author of the indie steampunk series Tales of the Captain Duke, beginning with The Stowaway Debutante (2014), following the adventures of a defiant young aristocrat who saves a band of airship pirates from certain peril and talks her way into joining their crew.
 Her favourite feature of steampunk is its ability to disrupt and re-imagine both history and the future.
 She currently lives in Toronto, and is on a never-ending quest to find the perfect café and writing spot.
 You can find her at https://rebeccadiem.com/.

 Chris Pavesic lives in the Midwestern United States and loves Kona coffee, steampunk, and writing speculative fiction.
 Between writing projects, Chris can most often be found reading, gaming, gardening, working on an endless list of DIY household projects, or hanging out with friends.
 She also blogs intermittently at www.chrispavesic.com and tweets @chrispavesic.
-She became a Steampunk Cavalier thanks to her involvement in The Darkside Codex blog.
+Her new novel, Starter Zone, will be released this September.